My wife keeps coming back from her runs saying, “Don, you have to buy me more of these socks.”

 As part of this Darn Tough socks review I was interested to find out her impressions regarding the claims that the Merino wool in Darn Tough socks have excellent temperature regulation properties.
 This is big deal for my wife.

 Erin wound up loving them so much she wore the same pair of her Running Vertex ultra-lights for 3 days straight!
-This included workouts, house work, dog walks, and work.
+This included workouts, house work, dog walks.

 For instance, my wifes vertex runner’s are ultra light and you’d never guess they these sports socks were 41% Merino wool.
 Technology has come a long way.